trimstray/the-practical-linux-hardening-guide/README.md

 ### How to hardening Linux?

-In my opinion you should definitely drop all non-industry policies, articles, manuals and other especially on your production environments.
+In my opinion you should definitely drop all non-industry policies, articles, manuals and other (especially on your production environments but also if you harden standalone home server).
 This stuff exist to give false sense of security.

 We have a lot of great GNU/Linux hardening policies to provide safer operating systems compatible with security protocols.
-For me, CIS and the various NSA STIGs are about the best actual prescriptive guides.
+For me, **CIS** and the various **NSA STIGs** are about the best actual prescriptive guides.

   > Most of all you should use [Security Benchmarks/Policies](#policy-compliance) which describe consensus best practices for the secure configuration of target systems because configuring your systems in compliance with e.g. CIS has been shown to eliminate 80-95% of known security vulnerabilities.

+On the other hand e.g. STIG itself is just a complicated (for newbies difficult to implement) check-list.
+In my opinion ideally, real world implementation is automated via something like OpenSCAP.

 ## Policy Compliance